frostplexx/yuki/README.md

 ```

 ## Configuration
-nixp uses a simple configuration file that can be placed in either:
+yuki uses a simple configuration file that can be placed in either:
 - `~/.nixprc`
-- `~/.config/nixp/config.conf`
+- `~/.config/yuki/config.conf`

 Example configuration:
 ```conf